tanthanh85/network-automation-course/modules/02_concurrency/theory2.md

 ---

-## 3. Asynchronous Programming with `asyncio`: The Smart Manager
+## 3. Asynchronous Programming with `asyncio`

-Asynchronous programming, especially with Python's `asyncio` library, is a powerful way to handle many I/O-bound tasks very efficiently using just one main "worker."
+Asynchronous programming, especially with Python's `asyncio` library, is a powerful way to handle many I/O-bound tasks very efficiently using just one main **worker**.
 It's like a very smart manager who can oversee many tasks without getting stuck waiting for any one of them.

 *   **3.1 Blocking vs. Non-Blocking I/O: The Coffee Shop Analogy**